djcf/wordpress-fpm-docker/README.md

 TODO
 -----

+	* Finish WP updates playbook
+	* Finish create vhost playbooks
+	* Make wordpress import playbook
-	* System init should kill fpm processes when not in use
+	* System init should kill fpm processes when not in use and start more gracefully
-	* Ansible scripts should install new web app containers and
-	* nginx/dockergen should be used instead of pure nginx
 	* Ansible scripts should install and renew letsencrypt certs
 	* nginx should also cache generated php files
+	* nginx could install pagespeed
+	* DNS management